 As the industry matures, many companies will need workers with more quantum training than typically included in an undergraduate degree but not necessarily as much as required for a PhD, said Abhay Pasupathy, a physics professor who helped develop the curriculum with input from industry.
 The knowledge needed covers both computer science and quantum mechanics, as well as the specialized components needed to build quantum hardware, like quantum optics and cryogenics.

-"Columbia has a rich history of developing practical quantum applications,” said Pasupathy, “We hope that this new program will produce the leaders of tomorrow's quantum technologies."
+"Columbia has a rich history of developing practical quantum applications,” said Pasupathy, who is also a director of the new program.
+“We hope that this new program will produce the leaders of tomorrow's quantum technologies."

 Columbia’s quantum master’s program will teach students the basics of quantum mechanics and offer practical knowledge and complementary skills in quantum hardware, software, and research.
 Students who want to go on further will be prepared for PhD programs in science and technology, Pasupathy said.

-Columbia will admit 25 students in the program’s first year, and eventually double enrollment.
-Students will have the option of pursuing a track in engineering or physics and will take 10 classes designed and taught by faculty in the physics department or at Columbia Engineering, in collaboration with the Flatiron Institute and quantum-focused companies, among them IBM, Microsoft, Google, and several startups.
+The quantum master's is a 30-point program, and students will have the option of pursuing a track in engineering or physics.
+They will take classes designed and taught by faculty in the Physics Department or at Columbia Engineering, in collaboration with the Flatiron Institute and quantum-focused companies.

 The program will cover quantum theory, offer hands-on research experience in quantum labs, and provide connections with industry partners.
 New courses will fall into four categories under the so-called Quantum-LIST: